bclittleua/BE-Disco/hook/README.md

 1. Copy contents of `hook.py` (or `hook_nc.py`) code to your PC, use notepad or [notepad++](https://notepad-plus-plus.org/downloads/)
 2. In debian, make sure you are not root by typing `su admin` (or the username you created while following [instructions](../instructions))
+3. Type `cd /home/admin`
-3. Paste your WEBHOOK URL where indicated in `hook.py`
+4. Paste your WEBHOOK URL where indicated in `hook.py`
-4. Save `hook.py` to your desktop in a folder named `seabe`
+5. Save `hook.py` to your desktop in a folder named `seabe`
-5. From the Windows Command Prompt, type
+6. From the Windows Command Prompt, type
    - `python c:\users\YOUR-USERNAME\Desktop\seabe\hook.py "hello world!"`

 If you did everything right, your message should post to the channel you specified in Discord.